 Example: Sodium hydroxide can cause acute irreversible and severe skin and eye damage in its concentrated form.
 However, it is also used in diluted amounts in many products to adjust the pH.
 Therefore, sodium hydroxide should not receive a hazard score for skin or eye corrosion if the concentration used in the product in question would not be sufficient to result in this type of damage.

 Step 8: Calculating a product disclosure score

 EWG believes consumers have a right to know as much as possible about product ingredients, and that companies should label their products appropriately.
-Product labels are the best source of health and safety information available to consumers when they are deciding what to buy.
+Product labels are the best source of health and hazard information available to consumers when they are deciding what to buy.
 Failing to disclose ingredient information on the label, or using vague words to describe specific ingredients, negatively impacts a product’s score.

 Disclosure scoring criteria are consistent with the following principles:

 - It is preferable to list a specific substance name rather than a descriptive chemical group (e.g., alcohol ethoxylate) or a cleaners-relevant functional group (e.g., “surfactant”).